decision-making-mike/sql-postgresql-learning/README.md

 # SQL and PostgreSQL learning
 A blog documenting me learning of SQL and PostgreSQL

+## 18 Oct, 2024 (day 5)

+I finished the preface, and, in a way, chapter 1.

+Apart from PostgreSQL, I plan to finally visualize me database model.
+I am not sure yet what would be the best way to do it.

 ## 14 to 17 Oct, 2024 (days 1 to 4)

 Lacking a job too long, I decided to go back to computer science.
 I am to refresh me SQL basics and learn the basics of PostgreSQL.
 I have allotted 30 days for this.
 That means that the last day shall be 13 Nov, 2024.
 Then, on 14 Nov, 2024, here on the blog I will summarize what I have learnt.